-Scripts involve large numbers of strings as they are used for pattern matching, addresses, textual bodies, etc. Typically, short quoted strings suffice for most uses, but a more convenient form is provided for longer strings such as bodies of messages.
+Scripts involve large numbers of string values as they are used for pattern matching, addresses, textual bodies, etc. Typically, short quoted strings suffice for most uses, but a more convenient form is provided for longer strings such as bodies of messages.

-A quoted string starts and ends with a single double quote (the <"> character, ASCII 34).
-A backslash ("\", ASCII 92) inside of a quoted string is followed by either another backslash or a double quote.
-This two-character sequence represents a single backslash or doublequote within the string, respectively.
+A quoted string starts and ends with a single double quote (the <"> character, US-ASCII 34).
+A backslash ("\", US-ASCII 92) inside of a quoted string is followed by either another backslash or a double quote.
+These two-character sequences represent a single backslash or double quote within the value, respectively.

-No other characters should be escaped with a single backslash.
+Scripts SHOULD NOT escape other characters with a backslash.

-An undefined escape sequence (such as "\a" in a context where "a" has no special meaning) is interpreted as if there were no backslash (in this case, "\a" is just "a").
+An undefined escape sequence (such as "\a" in a context where "a" has no special meaning) is interpreted as if there were no backslash (in this case, "\a" is just "a"), though that may be changed by extensions.

-Non-printing characters such as tabs, CR and LF, and control characters are permitted in quoted strings.
+Non-printing characters such as tabs, CRLF, and control characters are permitted in quoted strings.
 Quoted strings MAY span multiple lines.
-NUL (ASCII 0) is not allowed in strings.
+An unencoded NUL (US-ASCII 0) is not allowed in strings; see section 2.4.2.4 for how it can be encoded.